 As a Trust with a focus on, Specialist, Alternative and Mainstream provision, the Provision Boards have been formed to represent these provision types of education settings.
-The Music Service as a standalone delivery unit within the Trust and is also a member of South East Music Education and is required by the funding agreement with Arts Council England to have local governance.
+The Music Service as a standalone delivery unit within the Trust, is required by the funding agreement with Arts Council England to have local governance.
+The Music Service governance is incorporated into the Mainstream provision board.